Abortion access could continue to change in year 2 after the overturn of Roe v. Wade

 3. A key abortion medication is in jeopardy

 There's a lot of legal activity happening around one of the two medications used for at-home abortions: mifepristone.
-Since more than half of abortions are medication abortions, this could have huge ripple effects.
+Since more than half of abortions in the U.S. are medication abortions, this could have huge ripple effects.

 For now, mifepristone is still available in states where abortion is legal, and nothing is expected to change until the Supreme Court hears arguments on the Texas case and issues a decision, which won't happen for many months.